Freakwill/pyrimidine/docs/source/Home.md

 _Individual2 = MixedIndividual[_Chromosome1, _Chromosome2]
 ```

-An population also could be the container of chromosomes.
-It will be considered in the case when the indiviudal has only one chromosome.
+A population can also serve as a container of chromosomes, particularly in scenarios where an individual possesses only a single chromosome.

-In fact, a container (so a population in GA) is treated as a special algebraic system.
-For this reason, we call it "algebra-oriental" design.
+In essence, a container - and by extension, a population in genetic algorithms - is regarded as a distinctive algebraic system.
+This perspective leads us to refer to it as an "algebra-inspired" design.

+## Fitness

+This is how we compute `fitness`.
+The method `_fitness` is responsible for the underlying computation.
+The attribute `fitness` further encapsulates `_fitness`.
+If caching is enabled, it will first read from the cache; if not, it will call `_fitness`.

+It is recommended to add the `@fitness_cache` decorator to individuals.
+If the individual has not changed, it can reduce computation and improve algorithm efficiency, otherwise it should re-compute fitness.

+Unlike the cache class decorator, the `memory` decorator (e.g., `@basic_memory`) will change the algorithm's behavior.
+It stores the best results during the individual's changes. `fitness` will first read from memory.
+Memory itself also has a caching effect, so if you add the memory decorator, there is no need to add the cache decorator.